 Recipe: Pears contrast with tart cranberries

-Pears and cranberries balance each other in this spiced coffee cake.
+Pears and fresh or dried cranberries balance each other in this spiced coffee cake.

 This is the week everything speeds up.
 So much is happening in the moment that it’s nice to have something done ahead – even if it’s just a coffee cake for drop-in guests or to serve on Christmas morning.